thb/react-todo-lists/README.md

 ### Static React apps (without api persistence)

+1. with useState
+2. with useReducer
+3. with useReducer and Context
+4. with old school redux (connect)
+5. with redux hooks (useDispatch and useSelector)
+6. with redux and more hooks (useMemo, useEffect, useCallback)
+7. with modern redux (slices)

+todo:

-- with useState
+- with zustand
-- with useReducer
+- with react-query

+not to do but can be done:

 - with immer-reducer
-- with old school redux
-- with modern redux
-- with zustand

 ### Static React apps with api persistence